Skip to main content

 Father and son having a discussion.

-SDI Productions/Getty Images
+SDI Productions / Getty Images

 Tailor the punishment to your child

 Blindly removing all of their stuff isn’t the best way to do things.
-You have to use a bit of brain power here.
+You have to use a bit of brainpower here.
 If you have a book-loving kid and you tell them no electronic devices, they are basically getting a vacation being told to stay in their room all weekend.
 If your child hates driving and you take away the car, you’re only having them live their best life.
 It should be an appropriate punishment for your specific teenager.

 The punishment shouldn’t be over the top

 Also, think about what your child did and see if the punishment mirrors what they lied about.
 If your teen lied about leaving the house or what time they really came home, then take away the car.
 If they snuck out to go to a party, then they don’t get to have friends over for a certain amount of time.
-It still need to make sense so your teen understands the correlation.
+It still needs to make sense so your teen understands the correlation.

 A mother and daughter having a conversation while sitting on the couch together.